 Our professional guide will ensure your safety as we explore this remote and seldom visited area.
 The crossing of Rabbit Pass is a challenging alpine crossing requiring good conditions to safely ascend and descend steep and exposed terrain.
 Prolonged periods of bad weather may prevent the crossing in which case the time is utilised exploring the alpine scenery of the Upper Wilkin area.
-Overnight gear and a delicious menu is provided at our private camps so all you carry is a light pack.
-You only carry your own personal items, lunch & snacks each day and a sleeping bag & mat for the first 3 days.
+Overnight gear and a delicious menu are provided at our private camps so all you carry is a light pack.

-This means being used to hike for 6-8 hours a day on multiple consecutive days, ascending and descending up to 1000 vertical meters in a day whilst carrying a 6-9kg pack.
-Hikers should be able to maintain a slow but steady pace for long periods of time.
-You will only be carrying your own gear plus sleeping bag (no tent or food and no sleeping bag after day 3).book now from $3300
+This means being used to hike for 6-8 hours a day on multiple consecutive days, ascending and descending up to 1000 vertical meters in a day whilst carrying a 10-12kg pack.
+Hikers should be able to maintain a slow but steady pace for long periods of time.book now

 Recent experience on rough 'off-track' terrain including steep hills, scree and boulders is recommended.

-During the crossing of Rabbit Pass there are sections with significant exposure to falling so you must have good balance and not be afraid of heights whilst using small footholds, handholds and ledges to ascend.
+During the crossing of Rabbit Pass there are sections with significant exposure to falling so you must have good balance and not be afraid of heights whilst using small footholds, handholds and ledges to ascend the pass.
 On two sections of the crossing, a rope and harnesses are used for safety.
 Experience scrambling, rock climbing or abseiling is not required but useful.